 How two therapists built a community to get at the root of eating disorders

-Featured in this Story of Awesome: Healthy Weigh Out
+Featured in this Story of Awesome: The Healthy Weigh Out Circle of HOPE

 Launched on Mighty Networks in October 2019, The Healthy Weigh Out Circle of HOPE is a paid membership site offering support and resources to people struggling with eating disorders.

 Dr. Ashley’s Mighty Moment: “We were frustrated that it took us a year to find the right way to bring our people online.
 Thankfully, we found our Mighty Network.”

 A licensed marriage and family therapist, Dr. Ashley had been working alongside her fellow co-director, psychologist Dr. Julie T. Anné, at A New Beginning, an eating disorder treatment center in Scottsdale, Arizona.

 The team had spent two decades helping patients recover from eating disorders.
 But they could only help so many people with their outpatient and intensive outpatient programs (which were also expensive).
 They recognized that there were many more people were suffering in silence with lifelong binge and emotional eating who couldn’t come to their clinic.
 That motivated these therapists to look beyond conventional eating disorder treatments.

 How could they reach more people with proven programs and practices that would make a meaningful impact on patients’ lives?